Zeigren/zeigren.github.io/_posts/2017-10-29-PS3-Downgrading-More-Info.md

-Feel free to take any of this guide and redistribute/repost it.
+Feel free to take any of the PS3 guides and redistribute/repost them.